obviouslyweb/terminal_19/README.md

 **Project Title**: TERMINAL_19

-**Project Description**: A music bot created using Discord.py that allows users to upload their own audio tracks to listen to in voice channels, with support for a variety of audio filetypes, playlist features, looping tracks, and (theoretically) support for an infinite amount of tracks to be played.
+**Project Description**: A music bot created using Discord.py that allows users to upload their own audio tracks to listen to them in voice channels, with support for a variety of audio filetypes, playlist features, looping tracks, and (theoretically) support for an infinite amount of tracks to be played.

 **Project Goals**: To understand how a pre-existing platform API (like Discord) functions and create a custom application that can interface with it to provide extended and customized functionality, as well as understand community-created libraries (Discord.py & ffmpeg) to achieve said functionality.

 ## Instructions for Build and Use

-⚠️ **IMPORTANT - READ BEFORE USE**: TERMINAL_19 is meant to be a private audio bot that you can load tracks into and play audio with in smaller, friends-focused Discord servers.
+⚠️ **IMPORTANT - READ BEFORE USE**: TERMINAL_19 is meant to be a private audio bot that you can load tracks into and play audio with in private invite-only Discord servers.
 Therefore, these steps encompass the process of creating your own version of the bot from scratch. **You must host the bot yourself.** There is no invite link to a version of the bot that is publicly hosted, as I don't want to be liable for whatever you do with this bot.
 Proceeding to use the code I've provided here for this application means that you agree to follow Discord's Terms of Service and that I am NOT LIABLE for anything that happens as a result of this application.

 To create your own bot using TERMINAL_19 as a base, follow the given instructions: